 -water rights/water access

 -structures (or ability to add) and electric access for drying, greenhouse, and storage

--land that has the ability to be certified organic
+-land that has the ability to be certified organic, though not right away

 I grew up working outside in the garden and have been familiar with planting things my whole life.
 I worked at an off-grid lodge in Tennessee a few years ago and began my farming experience there.
 I helped run a farm-to-table operation where we grew and processed all of our own produce.